 Expensive – Short duration – Aerial shots of the Andes

-The best-known airlines for this type of service are LAN Peru, Sky Peru, and Viva Air Peru.
+The best-known airlines for this type of service are LATAM Peru, Sky Peru, and Jet Smart Peru.
 Please note that flights tend to depart from 5 AM until 20:30 PM.
 With these flight schedules, travelers will be able to plan their entire day with different adventures and activities.
-Once you arrive in Cusco, you will find yourself at the Alejandro Velasco Astete international airport in Cusco.
+Once you arrive in Cusco, you will find yourself at the Alejandro Velasco Astete airport.
 This is located about 4 kilometers south of the center of the Cusco tourist map.
 From the airport, you can choose to take a bus or a taxi to your accommodation of choice.
+We recommend using taxi apps like Uber, InDriver, or Cabify.

 The price varies a lot depending on the time you choose to travel and the schedule.
 If you take advantage of the available offers, the prices may not vary much from the bus trips.
-But in general, you can expect roundtrip prices between $80 and up.
-Bear in mind that the price does not usually exceed US $120 for round-trip tickets.
-Besides, if you take advantage of the discounts offers and travel in times of low tourism, you can find round-trip tickets between US $35 and US $40, however, these are rare and few.
+But in general, you can expect roundtrip prices between $90 and up.
+Bear in mind that the price does not usually exceed $120 for round-trip tickets.
+Besides, if you take advantage of the discounts offered and travel in times of low tourism, you can find round-trip tickets between $35 and $50.
+However, these sale seasons are rare and few.

 Flight connection from Lima

 Many of the travelers coming from abroad would wish to get directly from Lima to Machu Picchu.
-However, it is not possible, and they choose to take a connecting flight to Cusco from Lima.
-They do it directly after arriving in Peru and landing in Lima.
-This is generally the case with those travelers who have a loaded itinerary and few days available in the country.
+However, it is not possible because there is no direct transport between these two places.
+And the passengers have to choose a connecting flight to Cusco from Lima.
+This is generally the case with those travelers who have a loaded itinerary and a few days available in the country.
 If this is the case, keep in mind that you must go through customs before your connecting flight.
 It is also recommended to book your Machu Picchu and train tickets in advance.
 Whether you do it through a travel agency, online, or on the airline’s website itself.

 To pass the immigration control

-Lima’s Jorge Chavez International Airport is one of the most important hubs in all Latin America, many international flights that come from North America, Europa, even Asia to South America have Lima as their point of connection.
+Lima’s Jorge Chavez International Airport is one of the most important hubs in all Latin America, many international flights that come from North America, Europa, and even Asia have Lima as their point of connection.
 Therefore, It’s not surprising that the migration zone of Lima airport will be one of the most strict in the world.
-However, If you meet these two standards, you don’t have to worry.
+However, If you meet these two standards, you don’t have to worry about your transition from Lima to Cusco.

-- Custom Declaration: It is a form in which you have to declare the monetary value of all things that you carry in your luggage, backpack etc. After a routine review, if the security officer finds things “not declared” and these exceed $1,000, you will have to pay taxes to enter Peru.
+- Custom Declaration: It is a form in which you have to declare the monetary value of all things that you carry in your luggage, backpack, etc. After a routine review, if the security officer finds things “not declared” and these exceed $1,000 in cash, you will have to pay taxes to enter Peru.

 Helpful tips when flying